How Our Tutorials Work

 In addition to being required in college courses, public speaking and presentation skills are often necessary for success outside of academia, as they create opportunities for networking and collaboration, foster the spread and development of ideas and build professional profiles.
 But if you’re like a lot of people, public speaking makes you queasy. 🤢

 We’re here to help!
 You can make an appointment with a tutor to practice your presentation aloud.
-We offer presentation tutorials at both our PLC and Griffith Library locations, in spaces where you pull up your presentation on a large screen and give it a trial run.
+We offer presentation tutorials at our PLC location, in spaces where you pull up your presentation on a large screen and give it a trial run.
 These appointments are designed to help you work through any public speaking anxieties and receive feedback on both the presentation’s content and its appearance before your presentation day.

 When you make your appointment, just check the box in the appointment form that asks if you would like to “practice giving a slide presentation.”